Managing costs in the public cloud environments for Cloudera Data Warehouse

-Cost optimization in cloud environments is a top priority for enterprises.
+Cost optimization in cloud environments is top priority for enterprises.
 Eighty percent of cloud costs are determined by the number of compute instances you use.
 Compute instances can be virtual machines or containers.
-If you can closely monitor and control the number of compute instances, you can control your overall cloud spend.
-Cloudera Data Warehouse service provides methods to monitor and control the number of cloud resources you use.
-In addition, configuring your usage limits with your cloud provider can also help you control your costs.
+Cloudera Data Warehouse (CDW) Public Cloud and your cloud provider give you ways to monitor and control the cloud resources you use.

 Setting resource limits with Cloudera Data Warehouse service

 Cloudera Data Warehouse service provides the following ways to manage your cloud costs: